 We are required to share your data with third parties where we have a legal obligation to do so.
 We also share information with other public bodies and government departments in order to facilitate the exercise of their statutory or other public functions.
 The categories of persons we share your personal data with are:

 - the College of Policing

-- coroners

-- the Crown Prosecution Service

-- courts and tribunals

-- inquiries

 - government bodies

 - the Information Commissioners' Office

-- police forces and other law enforcement agencies

-- the Criminal Case Review Commission

 - regulatory bodies or ombudsmen, including HMICFRS, HMIP, the Health and Safety Executive, the General Medical Council and the Nursing and Midwifery Council

 - professional advisers, experts and consultants